TodePond/Lilypad/README.md

 ## Current status

-This repo is still under construction, so it can't be used properly yet.
-When we have more information documented here, we can start to keep it in sync with the discord server.
+This repo is in alpha, and is still a work-in-progress.
+This means that it's still missing a lot of information about the server, so it can't be used for certain things yet.
+For example, it doesn't contain any information about the [server's settings](https://github.com/TodePond/Lilypad/issues/17), so it can't be used to suggest changes to those (yet).

+However, it does contain *some* information.
+For example, it lists all the [channels](pages/channels.md) of the server, so it *can* be used to suggest changes to those.

-The discord server will stay in sync with the latest release of the repo.
-The main branch can be 'ahead'.
-When the main branch seems stable enough, a release will be created, and the discord server will be updated accordingly.
-The first release will represent the current state of the discord server.
+The discord server stays in sync with the latest release of the repo.
+The main branch can be 'ahead' of the server.
+When the main branch seems stable enough, a release gets created, and the discord server will be updated accordingly.

 ## Contribute